Advertising revenue: Tax implications

 Revenue earned by individuals and organisations as a result of participating in online advertising programs such as Google AdSense and YouTube monetization may face different income tax requirements based on location.
 In 2015, the Australian Taxation Office outlined that anybody earning income from online advertising would be classed as a performing artist and be required to pay income tax.
-Under the Australian Taxation Office guidelines, performing artists include professions such as singers, dancers, or anyone who relies on intellectual or entertainment-related skills.
+Under the Australian Taxation Office guidelines, performing artists include professionals such as singers, dancers, or anyone who relies on intellectual or entertainment-related skills.
 Specifically related to online advertising income, the Australian Taxation Office stated that any income that an individual receives from online advertising is a reward for providing services based on their activities as a special professional and therefore can form part of the taxpayer's assessable income.
 In the United States, the Internal Revenue Service also deems online advertising income to be taxable for individuals.
 For example, those in the United States earning ad revenue from technology platforms controlled by Alphabet Inc. will be issued a 1099 tax form directly by the company if the income is more than $600 per year.

 Ad blocking

 Ad blocking refers to the use of various computer applications or programs to remove all online advertisements.
 This technology can prevent content creators and website owners from earning revenue from those customers who use ad blocking software.
-One Wall Street Journal survey found that 17% of users aged 18–34 used ad blocking technology and thus prevent any "pay-per-click" advertising, as used by the major platforms, to be fully used.
+One Wall Street Journal survey found that 17% of users aged 18–34 used ad blocking technology and thus prevented any "pay-per-click" advertising, as used by the major platforms, from being fully used.
 There has been support for ad blocking software from major technology companies such as Google.
-In 2018, Google announced that it would be launching ad blocking type software within its Chrome web browser aimed at targeting websites or advertisements that are designed to disrupt user experience and do not allow for users to dismiss them before a certain time has elapsed.
+In 2018, Google announced that it would be launching ad blocking type software within its Chrome web browser aimed at targeting websites or advertisements that are designed to disrupt user experience and do not allow users to dismiss them before a certain time has elapsed.
 After Google notified potentially impacted websites of the changes, approximately 42% made preemptive changes to ensure that they were compliant with the new advertising user guidelines.
 Under the current protocol, any site that does not comply with Google's user guidelines will be contacted and given 30 days to resolve the advertising issues before further action is taken.
 Google has announced that its ad blocking technology will be available to users of their search engine without downloading third-party applications or installing any external software.